 The assessed value of a property can change frequently.
 However, the frequency will depend on the state and local laws that affect the property.

-If you want to dispute the assessed value of your home, then consider reaching out to your local tax collectors’ office.
+As a taxpayer, you can absolutely dispute the assessed value.
+If you want to dispute the assessed value of your home, consider reaching out to your local tax collectors’ office.
 They should be able to provide directions for your request.

 The Bottom Line: For Home Buyers, Market Value Matters Most